A Guide to the 5 Most Popular Worktop Materials

 What is Marble?

+Marble is a natural stone which quite frankly, is everyone’s dream aesthetic!
 Marble has a luminosity, brightness and smoothness to the touch that sets it apart from other natural stones.
 A metamorphic rock, formed when sediment crystallises under heat or pressure to form hard rock, marble is a form of limestone.
+The whiter the marble, the purer the limestone.
+You won’t find your marble worktop in your neighbour’s house – each slab is unique as created by Mother Nature.

 Why would I choose a Marble Worktop?

+In one word, luxury!
 Nothing quite compares to the timeless aesthetic of natural marble.
 So why doesn’t everyone choose it then?
 In one word, work!

-and is susceptible to stains and scratches.
+Marble requires a bit of maintenance and is susceptible to stains and scratches.
 You gotta be prepared to mind it.

 Also, as with any natural stone, choose your full slab.
 This is a product that demands to be the leader of the design – not the after-thought.
 Make sure you visit a marble gallery that displays full-size slabs in all their splendour.